cfu288/cql-lforms-proposal/README.md

 The ultimate goal is to add CQL support to [LForms](https://github.com/lhncbc/lforms).

-The goal is to allow for the following:
+To achieve this goal, the following is required:

 - Within a FHIR Questionnaire, allow for the inclusion of inline CQL expressions that can be executed in the browser.
   - This requires the ability to either
     1. Translate the CQL inline expression into ELM
-    2. Have the ELM representation provided alongside of the CQL inline expression using a [us-ph-alternative-expression-extension](http://hl7.org/fhir/us/ecr/StructureDefinition/us-ph-alternative-expression-extension) extension.
+    2. Have the ELM representation provided alongside of the CQL inline expression using a [us-ph-alternative-expression-extension](http://hl7.org/fhir/us/ecr/StructureDefinition/us-ph-alternative-expression-extension) extension. **Currently not supported in questionnaires**
 - Within a FHIR Questionnaire, allow for the inclusion of references to external CQL libraries that can be used to execute CQL expressions in the browser.
   - This requires the ability to either
     1. Fetch the external CQL library and translate it into ELM
     2. Have the ELM representation provided alongside of the CQL library using a [cqf-library](http://hl7.org/fhir/StructureDefinition/cqf-library) extension.

 [This repository is accompanied by a live demo here](https://cfu288.github.io/cql-lforms-proposal/).
-See source for demo under `web-demo` directory.
-For examples where an elm representation is not provided, an external api service [cql-translation-service](https://github.com/cqframework/cql-translation-service) is required to be running to translate the CQL into executable ELM.
-A modified version of that service has been included in this repo as a submodule).
-I am hosting a version of the translation service at `https://cqltranslationservice.foureighteen.dev/cql/translator` for the purposes of this demo.
+Depends on an external api service [cql-translation-service](https://github.com/cqframework/cql-translation-service).
+I am hosting a version of the translation service at [https://cqltranslationservice.foureighteen.dev/cql/translator](https://cqltranslationservice.foureighteen.dev/cql/translator) for the purposes of this demo.

 ## Barriers to implementation